huy-nguyen/squarify/README.md

   normalizedValue: number
 } & Custom
 ```
+where
-where `x0`, `y0`, `x1`, `y1` are the coordindates of the top-left and bottom-right corners of the rectangle, `normalizedValue` is a value used internally and you can ignore it. `value` is the same one from the original input data.
-Any extra properties in the input are passed through to this rectangle.
+  - `x0`, `y0`, `x1`, `y1` are the coordinates of the top-left and bottom-right corners of the rectangle.
+  - `normalizedValue` is a value used internally, which you can ignore.
+  - `value` is the same one from the original input data.
+  - Any extra properties in the input are passed through to this rectangle.
 Also note that the algorithm also flatten the output such that only leaves in the original data will appear in the output.

+### Sample input
-This is sample usage in a TypeScript file (omit the type annotations for JS):
+This is sample usage in a TypeScript file:
 ```ts
 import squarify, {
   Input